EU antitrust boss studying car repairs market but no investigation | MarketScreener

-The study will look at carmakers including Renault, Jaguar Land Rover, Peugeot and software vendor Accenture, European Competition Commissioner Margrethe Vestager told reporters.

-She said interest was triggered by car owners who want more competition and the opportunity to be able to use other repairers or garages than those certified for their cars.
+European Competition Commissioner Margrethe Vestager told reporters interest was triggered by car owners who want more competition and the opportunity to be able to use other repairers or garages than those certified for their cars.

 "It is not an investigation, it is not a case but it is sort of part of our market supervision also in this area.
 We want to get a sense of this market again because this is very much about data.
 You can access the data to service the car," she said.

-Renault, Jaguar Land Rover, Peugeot and other carmakers have increased revenues by more than $1 billion in the past decade by using sophisticated pricing software, sales presentations prepared by Accenture and other documents filed in a court case have shown.
+Separately, Renault, Jaguar Land Rover, Peugeot and other carmakers have increased revenues by more than $1 billion in the past decade by using sophisticated pricing software, sales presentations prepared by Accenture and other documents filed in a court case have shown.

 The software works by identifying which spare parts in a manufacturer's range customers would be content to pay more for, how much to raise prices by and which prices should not be hiked, Accenture told prospective clients.